KalinduCh/LeoPortal/README.md

 1. Make sure you are logged into the Firebase CLI (`firebase login`).
 2. Navigate to your project's root directory in your terminal.
-3. Run the following commands, one by one, replacing the placeholder values with your actual Gmail email and the App Password you just generated:
+3. Run the following command to set your email address secret:

     ```sh
     firebase functions:secrets:set GMAIL_EMAIL
     ```
     You will be prompted to enter your full Gmail address (e.g., `your-email@gmail.com`).
+Press Enter.

+4. Run the following command to set your App Password secret:

     ```sh
     firebase functions:secrets:set GMAIL_APP_PASSWORD
     ```
-    You will be prompted to paste the 16-character App Password you copied from Google.
+    You will be prompted to paste the 16-character App Password you generated in Step 1.
+Paste it and press Enter.

-4. After setting the secrets, you need to grant your function access to them.
+5. After setting the secrets, you need to grant your function access to them.
 Open `functions/src/index.ts` and ensure the `sendEmail` function definition includes the secrets:

     ```typescript
     export const sendEmail = functions